buzzler/bluebuzz/README.md

 ## License

-This project is provided under the MIT License.
-See [Bluepad32](https://github.com/ricardoquesada/bluepad32) for its own licensing.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ## Credits